Nuclear fusion–fission hybrid: Fusion basics

 Fusion reactors typically burn a mixture of deuterium (D) and tritium (T).
-When heated to millions of degrees, the kinetic energy in the fuel begins to overcome the natural electrostatic repulsion between nuclei, the so-called coulomb barrier, and the fuel begins to undergo fusion.
-This reaction gives off an alpha particle and a high energy neutron of 14 MeV.
+When heated to millions of degrees, the kinetic energy in the fuel begins to overcome the natural electrostatic repulsion between nuclei, the so-called Coulomb barrier, and the fuel begins to undergo fusion.
+This reaction gives off an alpha particle and a high-energy neutron of 14 MeV.
 A key requirement to the economic operation of a fusion reactor is that the alphas deposit their energy back into the fuel mix, heating it so that additional fusion reactions take place.
 This leads to a condition not unlike the chain reaction in the fission case, known as ignition.

+Building a reactor design that is capable of reaching ignition has proven to be a significant problem.
+The first attempts to build such a reactor took place in 1938, and the first success was in 2022, 84 years later.
+Even in that case, the amount of energy released was orders of magnitude less than the energy needed to operate the machine.
+A reactor that produces more electricity than is used to operate it, a condition known as engineering breakeven, will require decades more work.

-Deuterium can be obtained by the separation of hydrogen isotopes in sea water (see heavy water production).
-Tritium has a short half life of just over a decade, so only trace amounts are found in nature.
+Additionally, there is an issue of fueling such a reactor.
+Deuterium can be obtained by the separation of hydrogen isotopes in seawater (see heavy water production).
+Tritium has a short half-life of 12.3 years, so only trace amounts are found in nature.
 To fuel the reactor, the neutrons from the reaction are used to breed more tritium through a reaction in a blanket of lithium surrounding the reaction chamber.
-Tritium breeding is key to the success of a D-T fusion cycle, and to date this technique has not been demonstrated.
-Predictions based on computer modeling suggests that the breeding ratios are quite small and a fusion plant would barely be able to cover its own use.
+Tritium breeding is key to the success of a D-T fusion cycle, and to date, this technique has not been demonstrated.
+Predictions based on computer modelling suggest that the breeding ratios are quite small and a fusion plant would barely cover its own use.
 Many years would be needed to breed enough surplus to start another reactor.